LoginRadius/engineering-portal/content/live-data-migration-in-mongodb/index.md

 * * * * * ~/delta-sync.sh
 ```

-The output can be monitored with the following command (I’m running RHEL 8, refer to your OS guide for cron output)
+The output can be monitored with the following command (I'm running RHEL 8, refer to your OS guide for cron output)

 ```
 $ tail -f /var/log/cron | grep CRON
 ```

-This is a sample sync log
+This is a sample sync log.

 ```
 CMD (~/cron/dsync.sh)